 This mirror is big!
 (12″ diameter mirrored surface, 14″ external).
 So even with the 5x magnification you can see as much of your face as you need.
 And on the reverse side is a plain 1x magnification mirror perfect for fixing your hair or giving a head and shoulders overview.

 At 8 lbs and with an 11″ extending arm it needs to be securely fixed to a stud behind the wall.

 There’s nothing ungainly about it though.
-This is an elegant glamorous piece that will bring that luxury hotel feel to your home.
+This is an elegant glamorous LED makeup mirror that will bring that luxury hotel feel to your home.

 OK, I need higher power

 We’re skipping over the 7-8x mirrors – in the real world you won’t see much difference from 5x.
 If you need more, then 10-12x is the way to go.
 (P.S.
-A 10x magnifier mirror is often found in small compact mirrors – check out my reviews).
+A 10x magnifying mirror is often found in small compact mirrors – check out my reviews).
 This is the best magnification mirror for tweezing, even if your vision is good.

 This is my “Editor’s Choice” best magnifying lighted mirror.
 12X magnification is perfect for middle-aged women, and should serve you for years even allowing for further deterioration in your vision.
 The mirror glass is high quality giving a flawless reflection.
 [Although sadly the face that’s being reflected is far from flawless.
 If this is the first time you’ve looked at yourself in high magnification then I’m afraid you’re in for a bit of a shock.]

 The LED lighting is excellent – cool and bright like sunlight – exactly as required for makeup.
 Power is via a plug-in adapter (although I suspect your handyman could easily hardwire this).
 There’s a neat “smart touch” dimmer to alter the brightness levels which works by touching the base.
 This is pretty sensitive so avoid placing brushes etc next to it, otherwise you’ll inadvertently adjust the settings as you reach for them.